-· What are your procedures for keeping Australian cotton physically separate?

-- \cdot What evidence can you provide that this process is in place? - · Can you provide photographic evidence? - How do Australian cotton bale numbers relate to the yarn lot numbers?
-Ie how do you connect the bale numbers to the eventuating yarn lots made from Australian cotton? - · Will you store the Australian cotton yarn separately as it awaits transport?
-How? - \cdot Do you allow spot checks/audits to ensure processes are in place? - Have you participated in Australian cotton traceability processes for other customers?
+- What are your procedures for keeping Australian cotton physically separate? - What evidence can you provide that this process is in place? - · Can you provide photographic evidence? - How do Australian cotton garment order numbers relate to the fabric lot numbers?
+Ie how do you connect the fabric lot numbers to the eventuating garment orders made from Australian cotton? - Can you store the Australian cotton garments separately as it awaits transport?
+How? - · Do you allow spot checks/audits to ensure processes are in place? - Have you participated in Australian cotton traceability processes for other customers?
 Other commodities?
 Other cotton identity programs?